gruntjs/grunt-docs/Inside-Tasks.md

 ```

 ### this.data
-In a multi task, this is the actual data stored in the grunt config object for the given target.
+In a multi task, this is the actual data stored in the Grunt config object for the given target.
 For example, if a "sample" multi task was run as `grunt sample:foo` with the config data `{sample: {foo: "bar"}}`, inside the task function, `this.data` would be `"bar"`.

 _It is recommended that `this.options` `this.files` and `this.filesSrc` are used instead of `this.data`, as their values are normalized._